jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

            :width: 480px
            :figwidth: 500px

+*Copy sel. rows to Clipboard*    Copies values in one or more selected rows into "Clipboard" and saves it for later use.
+There is only ONE Clipboard available to users, copying selected rows in Clipboard will overwrite all existing content in the Clipboard.

+*Paste Clipboard to sel. rows*    Paste the values stored using above "Copy row values to Clipboard" command into the selected rows.
+Overwrites existing values.  *Important: you need to select same number of target rows as is in Clipboard stored EXCEPT when only single row is stored in Clipboard.
+If only one row is stored, its (same) content is copied in each selected row.
+When multiple rows are stored, content of each stored row pasted (in order) in selected target rows.* Note: Clipboard is not emptied by this command, same content can be pasted many times.

+*Insert new rows with Clipboard vals.*    Inserts needed number of new rows below the top selected row and pastes the values stored by above "Copy row values to Clipboard" command into the new rows.
+In this case all rows from clipboard are pasted as single block below the *top selected row* in the table.
+Even if rows in Clipboard were originally not contiguous range (clipboard has no record of original position of the content). *If multiple lines* are selected, *ONLY the TOP selected row* is considered for location and other selections are ignored.
+Note: Table Clipboard is not emptied by this command, same content can be pasted many times.

 *Insert new lines*    Inserts one row in the selected row, moving the rest down.

 *Delete selected lines*    Deletes selected rows, rest moves up.

 *Duplicate selected lines*    Inserts a new row in the Sample Table.
 The new row is filled with values from the row which is being duplicated.
 Useful when you need to measure sample twice in positions close together.
 Duplicate line, change sx and/or sy and done.

-*Set lines as Blank*    Writes in Sample name string Blank

-*Set as Dist.
-Std.
-AgbehLaB6*    Writes in Sample names string "AgBehenateLaB6" to indicate positions are used by standard.

-*Write same name*    Asks for string and where to write inputs; write this this string into all indicated Sample Name fields.
+*Write same Name*    Asks for string and where to write inputs; write this this string into all indicated Sample Name fields.
 Useful when many samples have same prefix and user needs to just append index or code.

-*Write same thickness*    Asks for value and where to write inputs; writes this thickness value as instructed.
+*Write same Thickness*    Asks for value and where to write inputs; writes this thickness value as instructed.
 Useful when many samples have same thickness.
 Note the default thickness on second tab if all samples have same thickness.

 *Same Sx to all empty*    Asks user for sx value and this one is filled in all empty sx fields in the table.
 SX fields which contain any number are not changed.